stex-docto/SOTA/docs/ADR-001-Docker-Package-Management.md

 ### Positive
 - Ensures consistent Node.js and yarn versions across all environments
 - Prevents "works on my machine" issues
-- Dependencies are installed in the correct container environment
+- DependencyContext are installed in the correct container environment
 - Maintains Docker volume consistency

 ### Negative